-Spotting activity from the Jenny fire has been observed up to 1/3 of mile from the main fire perimeter.
-Concern remains that spot fires may cross the river in the Horseshoe Bend area.
-Observers were on the Rogue River overnight to watch for spot fires on the north side of the river.
+Spotting activity from the Jenny fire has been observed up to 1/3 of mile from the main fire boundary.
+There is concern that the spotting may cross the river in the Horseshoe Bend area.
+The fire currently remains south of the Rogue River.

 Closures in Place: